Inspector general fired by Trump defends flagging whistleblower complaint

 "There is no disgrace in doing so," he said.

-In a letter to Congress obtained by NBC News on Friday, Trump said he no longer had confidence in Atkinson, who will remain at his post for another 28 days.
+In a letter to Congress obtained by NBC News on Friday, Trump said he no longer had confidence in Atkinson, who will remain at his post for 28 more days.

 Speaking to reporters Saturday, Trump called Atkinson a "disgrace" and said he did a "terrible job."

-Atkinson believed the whistleblower complaint was “an urgent concern” and said he was required by law to provide the complaint to congressional intelligence committees.
+Atkinson believed the whistleblower complaint was "an urgent concern" and said he was required by law to provide it to congressional intelligence committees.